 The high quality design of new buildings, mixed use developments and the creation or enhancement of the existing Green Infrastructure network will enhance the character of the built and natural environment, ensuring effective place shaping across Fylde.
 It is essential that development is in keeping with the character of the area and also results in the maintenance and enhancement of Fylde's built environment.

-The following strategic objective is achieved in Chapter 8 Objective 1: To create sustainable communities
+The following strategic objective is achieved in Chapter 7

-Chapter 9: The Fylde Economy
+Chapter 8: The Fylde Economy

 The Economy and Employment Land